The Future of Payment Plans: Social Payments

 The Solution: Social Payments

-Finance customers are able to share their story through their Social Payment page, and receive donations that will go directly toward their contract payments.
+Payment plans customers are able to share their story through their Social Payment page, and receive donations that will go directly toward their contract payments.
 Donors can rest assured their money is going to a worthy cause, and that the money isn’t being used for anything other than paying off their service costs.
 This helps patients and customers receiving any service to get the help they need from family, friends, community members, and organizations — to a trustworthy and direct source.

 Customers can share their campaign link not only with their own social networks, but with large organizations and nonprofits that want to help.
 In February 2020, Crossroads Church in Cincinnati, Ohio raised donations to wipe out more than $46.5 million in medical debt across the U.S. There are certainly organizations that want to help patients and customers in need.
 Social Payments™ make the process easy, safe, and direct.